hsnlab/escape/escape/doc/source/index.rst

         `net`
             (:any:`object`) Optional network object for :class:`mininet.net.Mininet`.
-            Works only with :any:`InternalMininetAdapter`.
+            Works only with :class:`InternalMininetAdapter`.
 Only for development!
         `path`
             (:any:`string`) Path of the static topology description :class:`NFFG` file, e.g. ``examples/sdn-topo.nffg``.
             Works only with ``SDNDomainTopoAdapter``.